brave-chat/brave-chat-server/README.md

 ### 10. Generate a secret key

-Generate a secret key using openssl and update its env var in .env file.
+Generate a secret key using OpenSSL and update its env var in the .env file.

 ```sh
 openssl rand -hex 128